atrocore/docs-old/modules/translations.md

 # Translations

 The "Translations" module is designed to create automated translations and enforce manual translations for multilingual fields, and, thus, increase the overall data quality.
+The module can use DeepL and Google Translate as the machine translation engine.

 ## Administrator functions

 ### Translation module setup

-You can configure your "Translations" module by going to Administration panel > Translations.
+You can configure your "Translations" module by going to "Administration panel / Translations".

 ![Translation module setup](_assets/translation/translation_module_setup.png)